evanx/jsbin/asyncMap/readme.md

 ## async map recipe

-When you have an `array` of items which you want to "map" to tasks, to run in parallel, and finally process the results when all tasks are complete:
+Say we have an `array` of items which we want to "map" to tasks, to run in parallel, and finally process the results when all tasks are complete:

 ```javascript
    async.parallel(lodash(array).map(function(item) {